microsoft/PowerStig/README.md

 PowerStig.DSC is not really a specific module, but rather a collection of PowerShell Desired State Configuration (DSC) composite resources to manage the configurable items in each STIG.
 Each composite uses [PowerStig.Data](#powerstigdata) classes to retrieve PowerStig XML.
 This allows the PowerStig.Data classes to manage exceptions, Org settings, and skipped rules uniformly across all composite resources.
-The standard DSC ResourceID's can them be used by additional automation to automatically generate compliance reports or trigger other automation solutions.
+The standard DSC ResourceID's can then be used by additional automation to automatically generate compliance reports or trigger other automation solutions.

 ### Composite Resources